Identify an appropriate point estimator and calculate the value of a point estimate.

 Section 8.2, we learn how to construct and interpret a confidence interval for a proportion.

-Section 8.3, we learn how to construct and interpret a confidence interval for a difference of means.
+Section 8.3, we learn how to construct and interpret a confidence interval for a difference of proportions.

 Continue to be diligent about using the correct notation.
 Get students in the habit of thinking about the population, parameter, sample, and statistic for each new context.